-40. (1) A person commits an offence if he or she drives a motor vehicle on a road while his or her eyesight is such (whether through a defect which cannot be, or one which is not for the time being, sufficiently corrected) that he or she does not comply with the requirements as to eyesight as may be prescribed.-
+40. (1) It is an offence for a person to drive a motor vehicle on a road while his or her eyesight is such (whether through a defect which cannot be, or one which is not for the time being, sufficiently corrected) that he or she does not comply with any prescribed requirements as to eyesight.